Gr1mmie/autoenum/README.md

 ```
 ## Summary
-An all-in-one recon tool I wrote up for OSCP.
+Autoenum is a recon too which performs automatic enumeration of services discovered.
+I built this to save some time during CTFs and pen testing environments (i.e. HTB, VulnHub, OSCP).
+Could also be used in a real-life pentesting engagment.
 Currently has only been tested in kali.
 If you notice a bug or have a feature request not in to-do, please submit an issue.
 Thanks and enjoy autoenum!

 ## Dependencies
 * nmap